Even-degeneracy of a random graph: Introduction

 \paragraph{\textbf{Paper Organization}}

+In \cref{sec:proof-strategy}, we highlight the main obstruction to generalizing the proof strategy for the case where $p = 1/2$ and give a high level overview of our proof.
 In \cref{sec:prelim}, we introduce some useful definitions and probabilistic lemmas.
 In \cref{sec:uw-removal,sec:algorithm,sec:upperbound-f}, we present the proof of \cref{thm:main}.
 We start by defining our removal procedure and analyzing its success probability in \cref{subsec:lr-removal}.
-Then in \cref{sec:algorithm}, we show how to obtain our main recurrence (\cref{thm:recurrence}) based on the removal procedure, where we put off the proof of a technical lemma to \cref{subsec:comb-lemma,subsec:comb-lemma-2}.
+Then in \cref{sec:algorithm}, we show how to obtain our main recurrence (\cref{thm:recurrence}) based on the removal procedure, where we delay the proof of a technical lemma to \cref{subsec:comb-lemma,subsec:comb-lemma-2}.
 Finally, we analyze the recurrence in \cref{thm:recurrence} and complete the proof of our main result \cref{thm:main} in \cref{sec:upperbound-f}.